Ferguson cop testified he feared for his life, shot to kill

 Brown landed two punches to his face, Wilson testified, adding that he feared a third could have been deadly.

-With no taser in his car, Wilson considered using mace or a flashlight in defence, but the five-year police veteran said he felt neither would be effective.
+With no taser in his car, Wilson considered using mace or a flashlight in defense, but the five-year police veteran said he felt neither would be effective.

 He drew his gun, which Brown had grabbed and twisted until it dug into Wilson's hip, Wilson testified.